Communication is Key: Green Flags That Indicate a Healthy Relationship

 Emotional intelligence is also known as EQ or IE and according to Psychology Today, emotional intelligence refers to one's ability to identify and manage their own emotions and the emotions of those around them.

 A partner with a high EQ is very perceptive and can tell when something is wrong.
-But beyond knowing if something is wrong, they will also be able to figure out the problem, their partner’s specific emotion, and then find an effective way to deal with it.
+But beyond knowing if something is wrong, they will also be able to figure out the problem, and their partner's specific emotion, and then find an effective way to deal with it.

 If you both have high EQ, it will be easier for you to communicate and collaborate with one another, stay in love, and work through your problems together.